Elin310/Mask-LeanCanvas/Lean_Canvas.md

 Universities involved in sports technology

-Or a performance-driven person who wants to keep track of their measurements.
+A performance-driven person who wants to keep track of their measurements.

  ## Unique Value Proposition
 > Single, clear, compelling message that states why you are different and worth paying attention.